-FactCheck.org is one of several organizations working with Facebook to help identify and label viral fake news stories flagged by readers on the social media network.
-We provide several resources for readers: a guide on how to flag suspicious stories on Facebook and a list of websites that have carried fake or satirical articles, as well as a video and story on how to spot fake news.
+FactCheck.org is one of several organizations working with Facebook to debunk misinformation shared on the social media network.
+We provide several resources for readers: a guide on how to flag suspicious stories on Facebook and a list of websites that have carried false or satirical articles, as well as a video and story on how to spot false stories.

 Screenshots circulating on Facebook falsely claim that hand sanitizer will “do nothing for the coronavirus.”
 The U.S. Centers for Disease Control and Prevention says hand sanitizers with 60% alcohol can be used to help prevent contracting and spreading the virus.

 Beto O’Rourke’s endorsement of Joe Biden has been used as fuel for misinformation about the former vice president’s gun control policy.
 If elected president, Biden did not say he is “coming for your guns.”

 Facebook posts, evidently intended as a prank, erroneously claim that the government — or specific states such as Michigan or Florida — has mandated that employers and schools close for two weeks in response to the coronavirus.
 No such announcement has been made.

 Viral posts falsely claim President Donald Trump received more votes in the California primary than the top two Democratic candidates combined.
 Unofficial totals show that Vermont Sen. Bernie Sanders and former Vice President Joe Biden received 1,842,471 votes; Trump received 1,486,415.

 An article circulating on social media claims without evidence that Pope Francis and two of his aides have tested positive for the novel coronavirus.
 The Vatican has said the pope has a cold, “with no symptoms related to other pathologies.”